 Your genes contain instructions for how your body should properly function.
 Mutations (abnormal changes) in your genes can create differences in how your body works.

 Smoking cigarettes or other tobacco products is a well-known risk factor for TED.
-Smoking has been found to increase your risk of TED by seven to eight times.
+Smoking has been found to increase the risk of TED by seven to eight times.

 Not only does smoking increase your risk of developing TED, but it’s also linked to more severe symptoms and a longer active phase of TED.

 Smoking may also reduce how well certain treatments work.
-Compared to people who don’t smoke, those who smoke don’t respond as well to TED treatments, such as corticosteroids (medications used to reduce swelling) or teprotumumab (Tepezza).
+Compared to people who don’t smoke, those who smoke don’t respond as well to TED treatments, such as corticosteroids (medications that reduce swelling) and teprotumumab-trbw (Tepezza).

-About 1 in 4 people with TED who have radioactive iodine therapy will experience worsening of their TED symptoms.
+About 1 in 4 people with TED who have radioactive iodine therapy will experience worsening symptoms.
 People who smoke are more likely to develop TED after radioactive iodine therapy.
-If you need this type of treatment, your health care provider may also prescribe a corticosteroid to reduce your risk.
+If you need this type of treatment, your healthcare provider may also prescribe a corticosteroid to reduce your risk.

 Although Graves’ disease is the most common thyroid problem associated with TED, people with other types of thyroid disorders can also develop TED.

-Hypothyroidism, when you have low levels of thyroid hormones, is another thyroid condition related to TED.
-People with hypothyroidism may have low thyroid hormone levels because their thyroid gland has been damaged or destroyed.
-This damage can also occur from an autoimmune condition called Hashimoto’s thyroiditis.
-It’s possible to develop TED with normal thyroid hormone levels (also called euthyroid).
+Hypothyroidism (low levels of thyroid hormones), another condition related to TED, can develop if the thyroid gland is damaged or destroyed.
+This damage may also result from an autoimmune condition called Hashimoto’s thyroiditis.
+TED can also occur in people with normal thyroid hormone levels (also called euthyroid).

 Selenium and vitamin D deficiencies have been associated with developing TED.

-Selenium is an essential mineral that’s important for your immune system and thyroid to function properly.
-Studies from the American Thyroid Association have found that people with Graves’ disease who have low levels of selenium may have an increased risk of developing TED.
+Selenium is an essential mineral that helps your immune system and thyroid function properly.
+Studies from the American Thyroid Association have found that people with Graves’ disease who have low levels of selenium may have an increased risk of TED.

-Vitamin D is a nutrient important to the health of your bones and immune system.
-A 2020 study found that low vitamin D levels in people with Graves' disease were associated with developing TED.
+Vitamin D is a nutrient important for the health of your bones and immune system.
+A 2020 study found that low vitamin D levels in people with Graves’ disease were linked to developing TED.

 On TEDhealthteam, the social network for people living with thyroid eye disease and their loved ones, members come together to ask questions, give advice, and share their stories with those who understand life with TED.